syncfusion-content/maui-docs/MAUI/ImageEditor/overview.md

 ## Key features
- * Crop, rotate, and flip operations.
+ * Image cropping: Crop portions of an image as per the requirement.
- * Text, Path, and Shapes
+ * Effects: Apply various visual effects to an image, such as brightness, blur, contrast, exposure, saturation, sharpen, hue, and opacity.
- * Undo and Redo Operations
+ * Zooming: Support to zoom and pan images.
- * Reset the edited image
+ * Transformation : Performs image transformations such as rotation and flip.
- * Zoom and Pan Operations
+ * Annotation: Add text, built-in shapes, and freehand drawing to the images.
- * Saving Images to Device
+ * Toolbar: Toolbars are used to interact and edit images with customization.
- * Built-in Toolbar
+ * Undo and redo: Allows users to undo or redo changes made to the image.
- * Image Effects
+ * Save: Allows users to save the edited image in the desired location.